 Initial visits are undertaken to prospective adopter within 2 weeks of receipt of the enquiry subject to the availability of the enquirer.
 This is an exploratory session to enable a two-way sharing of information.
-The Team Manager considers the prospective adopter's information to decide whether they should be invited to submit a Registration of Interest form.
-Once a Registration of Interest form is received and accepted the enquirers move into Stage 1 of the adoption journey.
+Once a Registration of Interest form is received The Team Manager will make a decision on whether to accept it or not.
+Where it is accepted the enquirers move into Stage 1 of the adoption journey.
+In cases where it is not accepted the enquirer will be given the reason for this decision in writing.